mlisicki/InferenceEngine/README.md

 run.sh [file.obj]

 where [file.obj] is a wavefront file (e.g. chair.obj in provided example).
 The output is the full description of the inferred object.
-As it is recursive and includes the descriptions of all of its components I recommend using the Prolog environment for more comprehensive review (use the "[load]." command within the interpreter run in the project director).
-Although all the example procedures can be easily read looking at the source code, I provide a few more interresting exmples:
+As it is recursive and includes the descriptions of all of its components I recommend using the Prolog environment for more comprehensive review (use the "[load]." command within the interpreter run in the project directory).
+Although all the example procedures can be easily read looking at the source code, I provide a few interresting exmples:

 - object(vertex,Grpah,Position).